msea1/github-oauth-flask/README.md

 3. Upgrade the pip: `pip install --upgrade pip steuptools wheel`
 4. Install requirements: `pip install -r requirements.txt`

+## Heroku Deployment

+1. If you do not already have a heroku account, create one
+2. Run `heroku create realpython-example-app`
+3. Run `git push heroku main`

 ## Testing

 Testing is done via `pytest` and `pytest-flask`.
 They are listed among the requirements.
 From the